Diaphragm valve hana hana

 In pneumatic models, air pressure is applied to open or close the diaphragm through linear motion, while solenoid valves use an electric coil to move a plunger and engage the diaphragm.

-These valves are integral to modern process automation, offering high-speed actuation and compatibility with programmable logic controllers (PLCs), distributed control systems (DCS), or remote supervisory control platforms.
+These valves are integral to modern process automation, offering high-speed actuation and compatibility with programmable logic controllers (PLCS), distributed control systems (DCS), or remote supervisory control platforms.

 They’re often equipped with positioners, feedback sensors, and stroke limiters for precise, ka mana maoli.